Best Coffee Beans for Percolator

 The Koffee Kult is a company of coffee importers and roasters.

-Headquartered in the good old U.S.A., these guys have the art of picking the perfect beans and roasting them to a pitch of perfection down to a science.
+Headquartered in the good old U.S.A., these guys have the art of picking the best beans and roasting them to a pitch of perfection down to a research.

-The Koffee Kult Medium Roast Whole Bean variety employs non-GMO 100% Arabica beans from Columbia and Brazil to produce a super-fresh, full-bodied but still very smooth caffeinated drink whenever.
+The Koffee Kult Medium Roast Whole Bean variety employs non-GMO 100% Arabica beans from Columbia and Brazil to produce a super-fresh, full-bodied but still very smooth caffeinated drink each time.

-The blend and the roast combine to be a superior preference to work with with percolators.
+The blend and the roast combine to be a superior option to work with with percolators.
 The price point for this high of quality is a hard one to equal.

 5. Volcanica Gourmet Coffees Guatemala Antigua